memgraph/docs/docs/how-to-guides/replication.md

 register replicas later on because the query for registering replicas uses the port 10000 as the default one.

+Otherwise, you can use any unassigned port between 1000 and 10000.

 ## How to register REPLICA instances?

 To register REPLICA instance you need to find out the IP address of each instance.

+IP addresses will probably be:

+* the MAIN instance - `172.17.0.2`
+* REPLICA instance 1 - `172.17.0.3`
+* REPLICA instance 2 - `172.17.0.4`
+* REPLICA instance 3 - `172.17.0.5`

+If they are not, please change the IP addresses in the following queries to match the IP addresses on your cluster.

 Then, run the following queries from the MAIN instance to register REPLICA instances: